Taking a break – how to make your limited company ‘dormant’

 The due date for filing a confirmation statement for the dormant company is on the anniversary of the date the company was registered.
 You have 14 days from this date to file the confirmation statement.

 This applies even if there is no change to the relevant details.
-Information provided in the statement to Companies House is available to be viewed by members of the public.
+The information provided in the statement to Companies House is available for public viewing.

 Personal tax